zicdamasta/gist_scanner/README.md

 * Add more tests.
 * Add more endpoints.
 * Run application in K8s.
-* Refactor IoC part.
+* Refactor IaC part.
-* Ideally IoC, scanner and server should be in seperate repositories.
+* Ideally IaC, scanner and server should be in seperate repositories.